intarchboard/program-rfced-future/README.md

 ### Github and the issue tracker

 The chair intends to use the Github repositor and the issue tracker for management of the program.
-However, issues **M UST NOT** be opened without discussion occurring on the mailing list, and discussion about the issues themselves should occur on list, which is where consensus will be judged.
+However, issues **MUST NOT** be opened without discussion occurring on the mailing list, and discussion about the issues themselves should occur on list, which is where consensus will be judged.

 # Who can participate?